johnbywater/quantdsl/README.md

 )
 ```

-The `Market` element uses random variables from the price simulation, so the results are random variables, and we
+Since the `Market` element uses random variables from the price simulation, so the results are random variables, and
-need to take the `mean()` to obtain a scalar value.
+ we need to take the `mean()` to obtain a scalar value.

 ```python
 assert results.fair_value.mean() == 10